foca13/AIDL_2019_project/README.md

 The code that implements this network can be found here: https://github.com/foca13/AIDL_2019_project/blob/master/Final_Project_siamesa_v2_sbd.ipynb

-In the second network, the feature vectors To determine the validation and test accuracy, we select the smallest distance between the
+In the second network, the cosine similarity between the feature vectors outputted by the two VGGs is calculated.
+The network is trained by decreasing the angle between feature vectors of images that correspond to the same identity (thus increasing similarity) and increasing the angle between vectors of images that correspond to different identities (thus decreasing similarity).
+To determine the validation and test accuracy, we select the lowest similarity between images of the same identity (lower bound) and the highest similarity between images of different identities (upper bound).
+Starting from the lower bound, we select a threshod and we gradually increase the value until we reach the upper bound (steps of 0.001).
+From this range of values we then select the threshold that yields the highest accuracy.

 ![alt][siamese_cosine]